tiefaul/myblog/_posts/2024-09-15-Grafana-Dashboard.md

 ```

 Step 3:<br/>
 Use your favorite editor to edit the compose file.
-You can use the same yaml format as I did for this:
 ```yaml
 services:
   grafana: